FIDOS Facility Dogs

 -

 What types of dogs does FIDOS use?FIDOS’ breed of choice is the standard poodle.
-We love their overall temperament, intelligence, loyalty, and their low or non-shed coat.
+We love their overall temperament, intelligence, loyalty, and their low or non-shed coat, which reduces potential allergic reactions.

 -